TaylorEllington/CS636-CPU-Raytracer/class-site/_posts/2020-05-10-Assignment-3-Acceleration-Techniques.markdown

 Screen - Writing 262144 pixels to 512 by 512 file: ss-misc-models-and-spheres.png
 {% endhighlight %}

+That 513732m time is really unwieldy, especially as we add more steps that will be casting rays for shadows, reflection, and other features.
 After implementing bounding volumes (boxes) and a BVH optimization approach we now have the same image

 ![Super-sampled spheres and meshes after optimization - HW3](/cs636-advanced-rendering-techniques/images/HW_3/after-ss-misc-models-and-spheres.png)